D3lyth/all-i-want-for-christmas/README.md

 - **Search Button**

-  - Typing a keyword (or part of a key word) into the search bar and pressing the search button with filter and show only the relevant gifts.
+  - Typing a keyword (or part of a key word) into the search bar and pressing the search button will filter and show only the relevant gifts.

 ![screenshot](documentation/feature08.png)

 - **Delete Button**

-  - If a gift has been listed in error, or a gifn is no longer required to be bought, pressing the delete button will get rid of the gift completely.
+  - If a gift has been listed in error, or a gift is no longer required to be bought, pressing the delete button will get rid of the gift completely.
 A pop up will be shown to confirm with the user whether they do need to delete.

 ![screenshot](documentation/feature09.png)

 - **Got It!
 Button**

-  - Once a gift has been bought, the 'Got It!' button is pressed - this will remove the gift from the 'to buy' list on the 'Gifts to Buy' page, to the 'Gifts Allready Bought' list on the profile page.
+  - Once a gift has been bought, the 'Got It!' button is pressed - this will remove the gift from the 'to buy' list on the 'Gifts to Buy' page, to the 'Gifts Already Bought' list on the profile page.
 This will allow the user to keep track of all the gifts bought.

 ![screenshot](documentation/feature10.png)

 - **Blue Edit Button**

   - Within the collapsible body of the gift item, the edit button will take the user to a form to allow them to make any chnages to the gift that has been listed.
-Changes may include- a change of recipient, a change in the cost, or the shop may change.
+Changes may include - a change of recipient, a change in the cost, or the shop may change.

 ![screenshot](documentation/feature11.png)